 PBZ Card is the leading company in charge of credit card business for private cardmembers and companies, and it includes business with merchants, such as signing merchant agreements to accept cards.
 The Company also offers a complete range of travel services, such as air tickets, hotels, cruises and all inclusive vacation arrangements.
-The Company's range covers forty American Express cards and MasterCard, Maestro, Visa and Visa Electron products by Privredna banka Zagreb, including a rich selection of charge, debit, debit delayed, credit, pre-paid and other cards intended for private cardmembers and companies.
+The Company's range covers forty American Express cards and MasterCard, Maestro, Visa and Visa Electron products by Privredna banka Zagreb dd, including a rich selection of charge, debit, debit delayed, credit, pre-paid and other cards intended for private cardmembers and companies.
 PBZ Card's success rests on the great knowledge and experience built over more than forty years of American Express on our market, the leading position of the American Express on the market of charge and revolving credit cards in Croatia, as well as the values of the MasterCard and Visa brands and a strong position of Privredna banka Zagreb as the leading bank in introducing new technologies and card products.
-In the last several years PBZ Card directed its business towards increasing the use of cards for everyday purchases and continued its mission to introduce cards in the sectors where cash payments prevail.
-Also, the satisfaction of merchants is the key goal of our services to them.
-The Company is focused on recognizing and dealing with factors influencing merchant satisfaction, including the development and implementation of innovative programs to increase the use of cards, technological resources and the number of services that assist them in reaching their business goals.